Last updated: 1 November 2022

 To re-iterate, Fig does not send any of your terminal input, output, or keystrokes to our servers.

 In the future we may build additional features/products that my require sending this data (e.g. SSH session replay or shared history across teams).
 These products will be entirely opt in and we will make sure to tell you how your data is managed.

-For individuals, logging into Fig allows you to sync your dotfiles, workflows, personal shortcuts SSH credentials, and more across devices.
+For individuals, logging into Fig allows you to sync your dotfiles, scripts, personal shortcuts SSH credentials, and more across devices.
 Developers are switching devices and logging into remote machines more than ever.
-In order to be most productive, it’s incredibly important their dev environment comes with them.
+In order to be most productive, it's incredibly important their dev environment comes with them.
 Our hope is that Fig becomes the source of truth for you dev configuration - in order to set up a new device, all you need to do is login to Fig!

 For teams, we enable the exact same functionality, we just enable collaboration as a layer on top.
-Your dev environment is not just your personal configuration, but the environments, workflows, and credentials shared with your team too.
+Your dev environment is not just your personal configuration, but the environments, scripts, and credentials shared with your team too.